okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/import-hook/index.md

 1. From the Settings column on the left side of the screen, select **To Okta**.

 1. In the **Inline Hooks** section, click the **User Creation** drop-down menu.
 Inline hooks that you've registered appears in the list.
-Select the Inline Hook to use.
+Select the inline hook to use.

 1. Click **Save**.

-> **Note:** The above procedure for associating a User Import Inline Hook with an app using Admin Console cannot be used with AD or LDAP.
+> **Note:** The above procedure for associating a user import inline hook with an app using Admin Console cannot be used with AD or LDAP.